spotinst/help/src/docs/ocean-cd/concepts-features/headers.md

 # Headers-based Traffic

-OceanCD provides support for the Headers-based Traffic feature using Istio Traffic Manager that enables to send all of your traffic during any phase of your Canary or rolling update rollouts to an http request header value.
+OceanCD provides support for the Headers-based Traffic feature using Istio Traffic Manager that enables to send all of your traffic during any phase of your Canary rollouts to an http request header value.

 The feature works in a similar manner for both subset and host levels.